Written by Preet Banerjee

 Spring may also be an ideal time for a deep cleaning of your financial house.

 If you've never put together a detailed list of your expenses, now's a great time to start.
-These days, it's relatively easy since most transactions we make will show up on a credit card or debit card statement.
+These days it's relatively easy, since most transactions we make will show up on a credit card or debit card statement.
 You just have to access your account history and start categorizing all the money you spend.
-Often, just the act of adding up your expenses for a few months will motivate people to cut their expenses.
+Often, just the act of adding up expenses for a few months will motivate people to cut their expenses.

-Pick all the categories where you might be overspending and see if you can manage a 20% reduction across the board.
+Pick all the categories that do not align with your budget and see if you can manage a reduction across the board.
 If you have high interest debt, like a balance on a credit card, set up an automated payment against that debt that's equal to your previous monthly payments, plus whatever new savings you've found.

-If you don't have high interest debt, then you can put your 20% cost savings into an investment or savings account.
+If you don't have high interest debt, then you can put put any extra money into a savings account or emergency fund.
 Again, you'll want to automate it using a recurring transfer from your chequing account.

-Taking the time to sit down, review your expenses, identify areas where fat can be trimmed, and then set up automated transfers to redirect excess spending into debt repayment or savings is a bit of a chore.
+Taking the time to sit down, review your expenses, identify areas that don't align with your budget, and making a plan to revamp your finances is a bit of a chore.
 But after it's done, you'll have a sense of accomplishment and your financial house will look great.